Kometa-Team/Kometa/docs/defaults/separators.md

 ![](images/separators2.jpg)

-An example of changing the separator style at the library-level cam be seen here
+An example of changing the separator style at the library-level can be seen here

 ```yaml
 libraries: